Sierra Nevada Bighorn

 - 6/1/2013 Observations during May show a total of 19 bighorn: 10 adult ewes, 2 yearling ewes, 5 lambs, 2 adult rams.
 Not all ewes have been observed, so more lambs are possible.

-- 5/10/2013 S172, one of the new ewes, resides on the west side of Mt Dana and may be visible from the park entrance.
+- 5/10/2013 S172, one of the newly translocated ewes, resides on the west side of Mt Dana and may be visible from the park entrance.

 View seasonal maps as annotated video below